 If your child has hypotonia, they have lower than average muscle tone.

-This can cause them to have limbs that seem limp, which is where this condition gets its more commonly known name, “floppy baby syndrome”.
+This can cause them to have limbs that seem limp, which is where this condition gets its more common name, “floppy baby syndrome”.

 This weakness in muscle tone can cause gross motor skills delays.